St. Patrick's Day Pre-Writing activity

 Importance of Pre-Writing Skills

-Children that go to Kindergarten without developing pre-writing skills will have a very hard time learning how to write, and that means that preschool teachers need to give them plenty of opportunities to develop these skills.
+Children who go to Kindergarten without developing pre-writing skills will have a tough time learning how to write, so preschool teachers need to give them plenty of opportunities to develop these skills.

 Activities to Develop Pre-writing Skills

-Pre-writing activities include any time of activity that will help preschoolers develop their fine motor skills build strength in the muscles on their fingers and hands, and develop a proper pencil grasp before they’ve even started to form letters and numbers.
+Pre-writing activities include any activity that will help preschoolers develop their fine motor skills, build strength in the muscles on their fingers and hands, and develop a proper pencil grasp before they’ve even started to form letters and numbers.

-The key to good writing skills development is to constantly practice their fine motor skills, giving them plenty of opportunities to manipulate different types of materials.
+The key to good writing skills development is constantly practicing their fine motor skills, giving them plenty of opportunities to manipulate different materials.

-If you have read some of my posts by now, you sure took the hint that I don’t like to give my preschoolers anything boring and, I consider it a good teaching strategy to change their routine a little bit every so often, to keep them engaged, and eager to learn.
+If you have read some of my posts by now, you sure took the hint that I don’t like to give my preschoolers anything boring.
+I consider it a good teaching strategy to change their routine a little bit every so often to keep them engaged and eager to learn.

 St. Patrick’s Day Prewriting Activity

-Using this holiday as an excuse, I created this free prewriting activity to help you offer your children a different activity that will help them work on their fine motor skills, bringing some variety to your preschool classroom.
+Using this holiday as an excuse, I created this free prewriting activity to help you offer your children a different activity to help them work on their fine motor skills, bringing some variety to your preschool classroom.

-This free pre-writing activity includes two pages with four strips each, using different variations in lines.
+This free pre-writing activity includes two pages with four strips each, using different line variations.

 St. Patrick’s Day Pre-Writing Activity